Can Cycling Damage Your Heart? (What You Should Know!)

 First, consult with your doctor.
 You need to make sure that cycling is safe for you and that you are cleared for exercise.
 Once you have the green light from your doctor, start slowly.
 Don’t try to do too much too soon.
 Build up gradually as your fitness level improves.

-Read also Can Cycling Cause Fissures?
-(Explained)
+Read also Can Cycling Cause Blood In Urine?
+(Answered!)

 Second, be aware of your limitations.
 If you feel tired or short of breath, slow down or take a break.
 It’s important to listen to your body when exercising with heart disease.